Everything You Need to Know About Suing an Airline for Compensation.By Dennis Sullivan, In Aviation Accidents, 0 Comments

 Many people have a fear of flying.
 The thought of getting on a massive aircraft that speeds through the air makes them incredibly uncomfortable.
 This fear might be great for lining the pockets of therapists, but in reality, flying is one of the safest ways to travel.

-That safety record is what makes it all the more upsetting when you are injured onboard a plane or as a result of the flight crew’s negligence.
+That safety record is what makes it all the more upsetting when you have injured onboard a plane or as a result of the flight crew’s negligence.
 You paid to get safely to your destination and that did not happen.
 Thankfully, there are options available to recover from your injuries.

 Where Were You Injured?

 There’s no one way to fly.
 In fact, there are many different types of planes that fly for many different reasons.
 As a result, there are different laws that govern aviation.